pilarcode/pilarcode/docs/observability.md

-# 🧪 Agents and LLM Apps Observability
+# 🧪 Agents and LLM Observability

  Great evals start with great observability